This post may contain affiliate links, please see the privacy policy for details.

 • Wash potatoes, then set aside.

-• In a large bowl pour 4 cups cold water and mix in 2 Tablespoons of the lemon juice.
+• Add the cold water to a bowl and mix in 2 tablespoons of the lemon juice.

 • Using a paring knife, carefully carve skull faces into each mini potato.
 Place the carved potato into the bowl of lemon water.

-• In another bowl, mix together the oil, 1 Tablespoon lemon juice, and the seasoning.
+• In another bowl, mix together the oil, the last 1 tablespoon of lemon juice and the seasonings.

 • Drain the potatoes then toss them in the seasoning oil.